Sam Allardyce was head coach of West Bromwich Albion, his eighth Premier League club, from December 2020 to May 2021.

 In 2007 he was appointed Newcastle United manager after eight successful years with Bolton and although he parted company with the Magpies in January 2008, he was back in management in the Premier League with Blackburn Rovers the next season.

-Two mid-table finishes followed for Rovers under his guidance before he departed the Lancashire club in December 2010.
+Two mid-table finishes followed for Rovers under his guidance, before he departed in December 2010.

-Appointed West Ham United manager in June 2011 after the Hammers were relegated from the Premier League, Allardyce was given the job of returning the club straight back to the top flight of English football.
+Appointed West Ham United manager in June 2011 after the Hammers were relegated from the Premier League, Allardyce was given the job of returning the club straight back to the top flight.

-He fulfilled that task as West Ham beat Blackpool in the Championship Play-off Final at Wembley Stadium, with West Ham then securing safety in the 2012/13 Premier League season with two matches to spare.
+He fulfilled that task as West Ham beat Blackpool in the Championship Play-off Final at Wembley Stadium, before securing safety in the 2012/13 Premier League season with two matches to spare.

-After a 13th-place finish was followed by another mid-table position at the end of the 2014/15 season, Allardyce departed West Ham as his contract expired.
+A 13th-place finish was followed by another mid-table position at the end of the 2014/15 season, Allardyce left West Ham following the expiration of his contract.

 It led to him taking charge of his fifth Premier League club as Sunderland were seeking a replacement for Dick Advocaat.